MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 | Enables face-based Region of Interest (ROI) for 3A adjustments in ROI-capable USB cameras. | Windows 10, version 1703 |

 > [!NOTE]
-> If the camera does not support UVC 1.5 based ROI, then the PDMFT would not load even if the device opted in to use PDMFT.
+> If the camera does not support UVC 1.5 based ROI, then the PDMFT will not load even if the device opted in to use PDMFT.

 A UVC camera could opt-in to use platform DMFT by specifying the EnablePlatformDmft through BOS descriptor.

 The value to specify to enable Platform DMFT is a DWORD by name *UVC-EnablePlatformDmft* and specify its value using the BOS descriptor.
 The [Example composite device](#example-composite-device) section below illustrates enabling Platform DMFT with an example BOS descriptor.

-> [!NOTE]
-> If you cannot update the device firmware like mentioned above, you could use a custom INF file to enable Platform DMFT for the device.
+If you cannot update the device firmware as described above, you can use a custom INF file to enable Platform DMFT for the device.

 The custom INF file (based on either custom UVC driver or inbox UVC driver) must include the following AddReg entry: